DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 - [[Non-Player Characters#Danika Dorakova|Danika]] greets Karl and Nikolai by name, and asks, "Haven't you already had too much to drink, boys?"
 - Nikolai waves away her words and says, "Nonsense—we've only begun!
 Two pints of wine to start, and keep them coming."
-- Danika replies, "We're starting to run a bit low on some of our vintage stock—can I start you with some Purple Grapemash No. 3?"
+- Danika replies, "Can I start you with some Purple Grapemash No. 3?"
 Nikolai scoffs and says, "What do you take us for—tasteless peasants?
 Red Dragon Crush, and don't be stingy."
 - As she pours their wine, Danika says idly, "Does your mother know what you're up to this evening?"
 Karl waits until he receives his pint, then grunts, "Mother's far too busy these days.
 And what she doesn't know can't hurt her." ("Or us," Nikolai charms in, elbowing his brother.
 The two chuckle, then return to their drinks.)

 If the players ask Urwin or Danika about the Wachter brothers, Urwin can tell them the information listed in <span class="citation">N2c.
 Taproom (p.
 100)</span>.
 If the players ask about their mother, or about their words about a "stupid Baron," Urwin becomes visibly uneasy, and promises to speak with the players further in the morning.